danielyxie/bitburner/doc/source/basicgameplay/stockmarket.rst

 Under the Hood
 --------------
-Stock prices are updated very ~6 seconds.
+Stock prices are updated every ~6 seconds.

 Whether a stock's price moves up or down is determined by RNG.
 However, stocks have properties that can influence the way their price moves.
 These properties